VijayPrakashReddy-k/Machine_Learning/README.md

 The types of Clustering Algorithms are: <br>
 - 1.Prototype-Based Clustering <br>
 - 2.Graph-Based Clustering (Contiguity-Based Clustering) <br>
-- 3.Density-Based Clustering (DBSCAN) <br>
+- 3.Density-Based Clustering <br>
-- 4.Well Separated Cluster <br>
+- 4.Well Separated Clustering <br>

 ![imgonline-com-ua-twotoone-r8gkhrwveobfuwqw](https://user-images.githubusercontent.com/42317258/52966715-fa2bd680-33cd-11e9-94e6-ed6070663018.png)

 ### 1.Prototype-based Clustering :
+· If the data is *Numerical,* the prototype of the cluster is often **a Centroid i.e., the average of all the points in the cluster.**
+· If the data has *Categorical attributes,* the prototype of the cluster is often **a medoid i.e., the most representative point of the cluster.**
+· Objects in the cluster are closer to the prototype of the cluster than to the prototype of any other cluster.
+· Prototype based clusters can also be referred to as **“Center-Based” Clusters.**
+· These clusters tend to be **globular.(Circular)**
-Prototype-based clustering assumes that most data is located near prototypes; example: centroids (average) or medoid (most frequently occurring point) K-means, a Prototype-based method, is the most popular method for clustering that involves:
+· **K-Means and K-Medoids** are the examples of Prototype Based Clustering algorithms Prototype-based clustering assumes that most data is located near prototypes; example: **Centroids (average) or medoid (most frequently occurring point)** K-means, a Prototype-based method, is the most popular method for clustering that involves:

-- Training data that gets assigned to matching cluster based on similarity
+- Training data that gets assigned to matching cluster based on similarity <br>
-- The iterative process to get data points in the best clusters possible
+- The iterative process to get data points in the best clusters possible <br>

 #### i.K-means Clustering :
 You have a set of data that you want to group into and you want to put them into *clusters,* which means objects that are similar in nature and similar in characteristics need to be put together.
 This is what k-means clustering is all about.